C. J. Ham: Professional career

 In the 2019 season, Ham appeared in all 16 games and recorded 17 receptions for 149 yards and a touchdown.

 On March 18, 2020, Ham signed a three-year, $12.25 million contract extension with the Vikings.
 He was placed on the reserve/COVID-19 list by the team on November 19, and activated two days later.
 Ham appeared in 15 games and started 11 in the 2020 season.
 In addition to his role on the offense, Ham had a special teams role.
 He had one receiving touchdown on the season, which came in Week 13 against the Jacksonville Jaguars.

 Ham appeared in all 17 games and started eight in the 2021 season.
 He had seven carries for 34 yards and 17 receptions for 125 yards while continuing his roles on offense and special teams.

 Ham appeared in all 17 games and started four in the 2022 season.
 He had two rushing touchdowns on the season.

 On March 24, 2023, Ham signed a two-year contract extension, keeping him under contract through the 2025 season.
 In the 2023 season, Ham appeared in all 17 games in an offensive and special teams role.

 On December 5, 2024, Ham was named the Vikings' nominee for the 2024-2025 NFL Walter Payton Man of the Year award.
 He appeared in all 17 games in the 2024 season splitting time between the offense and special teams.

 Ham missed the first four games of the 2025 season due to a knee injury.
 Ham was activated from injured reserve on October 4, 2025.

+On February 5, 2026, Ham announced his retirement from the NFL following 10 years in the league.